drewcar95/Cookzilla-Database-Systems-Final-Project/README.md

 # Database-Systems-Final-Project

-This project is completed by Andrew Tavcar, Wei Zhao and Vedang Mondreti.
+This project has been completed by Andrew Tavcar, Wei Zhao and Vedang Mondreti.

 Start by installing the Database and Web Server Software needed.
 See DB-Installation.pdf